Nules84/CI_PP2_ArtiQuiz/README.md

 ### **USER STORIES** <a name="stories"></a>

 >   Bright attractive colours are needed.
-My favourite colours are teracotta and grey. - Lindsay W
+My favourite artist is Andy Warhol for the pink and aquamarine pops!. - Lindsay W

 >   Need an attractive logo which really captures the eye. - Diane W

->   A font which isn't seen every day should be used to make the website more unique. - Elliot R
+>   I want to test test my Art knowledge in a fun way. - Elliot R

 >   Randomly generated questions/answers are a must have! - Abi C